etscheelk/ChapelTests/chapelWriting/intro.md

 }
 ```

 In this case, 10 tasks are created, one for each index of the problem.
+It is unwise to use `coforall` on large arrays, since there is considerable overhead of task creation.

 If you wanted to fork a single thread and allow processing to continue past that point, Chapel has the `begin` statement, which creates a single task.